KenjiFH/CSS-360-Project-1/Ilham-individual.md

 > Nuclear power is a **high risk**, and we can't afford any failures because it can have serious consequences for people and the environment.
 This model will help us address the riskiest components first and refine them over time.

 ### *Why I think the Spiral Model Works:*
-1. **Step-by-step approach**: It can breaks the project into smaller, manageable parts.
+1. **Step-by-step approach**: It can break the project into smaller, manageable parts.
-2. **Risk management**: Focuses on identifying and addressing risks early.
+2. **Risk management**: It focuses on identifying and addressing risks early.
-3. **Continuous improvement**: Refines components over time, minimizing the chance of failure.
+3. **Continuous improvement**: It refines components over time, minimizing the chance of failure.

 ## 4: Department of Transportation
 > The <strong>Waterfall</strong> model is the best for this project because the requirements are clear from the detailed 100-page specification.